microsoft/onnxruntime/onnxruntime/python/tools/quantization/README.md

 # Quantization tool Overview
 This tool supports 8 bit linear quantization of an onnx model. quantize() takes a model in ModelProto format and returns the quantized model in ModelProto format.
-Today ORT does not guarantee support for E2E model quantization, meaning all ONNX ops do not have support for 8 bit data types therefore only the suppported ops in the model are quantized.
+Today ORT does not guarantee support for E2E model quantization, meaning all ONNX ops do not have support for 8 bit data types therefore only the supported ops in the model are quantized.
 For rest of the ops inputs are reconverted to FP32.

 List of Supported Quantized Ops:
-The following ops were chosen as phase 1 ops because in most of the CNN models these ops consume most amount of compute and power and therefore there is benefit in quatizing these ops to get perf benefits.
+The following ops were chosen as phase 1 ops because in most of the CNN models these ops consume most amount of compute and power and therefore there is benefit in quantizing these ops to get perf benefits.
  * Convolution
  * Matmul
- * Data type agostic ops like transpose, idetity etc ( Note: special quantization is not done for these ops. )
+ * Data type agnostic ops like transpose, identity etc ( Note: special quantization is not done for these ops. )

  ## Quantization specifics
  ONNX implements 8 bit linear quantization.
 During quantization the floating point real values are mapped to a 8 bit quantization space and it is of the form :